WoW Midnight Expansion Overview, Release Date And New Features

 Dungeons in World of Warcraft: Midnight

-Eight new dungeons arrive in Midnight, each presenting a different flavor of danger – from haunted towers to brutal arenas.
+Eight new WoW dungeons arrive in Midnight, each presenting a different flavor of danger – from haunted towers to brutal arenas.
 These dungeons serve as vital story points while testing groups with fresh mechanics and bosses.

 - Windrunner Spire – a foreboding tower that sets the tone for Midnight’s narrative.